Adolf Eichmann's capture: Planning and preparation

 The actual capture of Eichmann was assigned to Peter Malkin, later known as "Agent Seven Forty" and "the man who caught Eichmann."
 The final briefing for the main operational group in Israel was conducted by Harel on 27 April 1960.

 Mossad operatives arrived in Argentina in small groups from different countries at different times.
 To facilitate these trips, the Mossad even created a front travel agency.
 The operation was timed to coincide with an official Israeli delegation's visit to Buenos Aires for the 150th anniversary of Argentina's independence.
 Since Israel had no regular air service to Argentina, it was decided to transport Eichmann on the plane carrying the official delegation, which was scheduled to arrive in Buenos Aires on 19 May and return on 20 May.

 On 26 April, the first group of operatives began surveillance of Eichmann.
 On 29 April, Harel flew to Argentina to lead the operation on-site.
 A total of 30 people were involved in the operation, with 12 directly engaged in the capture and transport, and the rest providing support and logistics.
 At Harel's insistence, a woman, Yehudit Nissiyahu, was included in the overseas group as a full-fledged operative for the first time.

 In Buenos Aires, Mossad operatives rented several houses and cars, developed a communication system, and worked out the smallest details of the operation, including contingency plans and evacuation in case of failure.
 By the time of the capture, the group had access to seven properties, including two city apartments rented days before the operation.
 The initial date for the capture was set by Harel for 10 May.
-After operatives' feedback, it was postponed for one day.
+After operatives' feedback, it was postponed by one day.